-- Your investment may result in a loss; there is no guaranteed return of principal. - Your yield may be less than the yield on a conventional debt security of comparable maturity. - Changes in the exchange rates of the underlying currencies may offset each other. - You must rely on your own evaluation of the merits of an investment linked to the Exchange Rate Measure. - In seeking to provide you with what we believe to be competitive terms for the notes while providing MLPF&S with compensation for its services, we have considered the costs of developing, hedging, and distributing the notes described on page TS-7.
+- Your investment may result in a loss; there is no guaranteed return of principal. - Your yield may be less than the yield on a conventional debt security of comparable maturity. - You must rely on your own evaluation of the merits of an investment linked to the Exchange Rate Measure. - In seeking to provide you with what we believe to be competitive terms for the notes while providing MLPF&S with compensation for its services, we have considered the costs of developing, hedging, and distributing the notes described on page TS-7.
 The price at which you may sell the notes in any secondary market may be lower than the public offering price due to, among other things, the inclusion of these costs. - A trading market is not expected to develop for the notes.
-MLPF&S is not obligated to make a market for, or to repurchase, the notes. - Payments on the notes are subject to our credit risk, and changes in our credit ratings are expected to affect the value of the notes. - The Redemption Amount will not be affected by all developments relating to the Exchange Rate Measure. - If you attempt to sell the notes prior to maturity, their market value, if any, will be affected by various factors that interrelate in complex ways, and their market value may be less than their Original Offering Price. - Purchases and sales by us and our affiliates of the underlying currencies may affect your return. - Our trading and hedging activities may create conflicts of interest with you. - Our hedging activities may affect your return at maturity and the market value of the notes - There may be potential conflicts of interest involving the calculation agent.
-We have the right to appoint and remove the calculation agent. - The return on the notes depends on the exchange rates of the underlying currencies, which are affected by many complex factors outside of our control. - The exchange rates of the underlying currencies could be affected by the actions of the governments of Norway, Sweden, the European Union and the United States. - Even though currencies trade around-the-clock, the notes will not trade around-the-clock, and the prevailing market prices for the notes may not reflect the current exchange rates. - Suspensions or disruptions of market trading in the underlying currencies, the euro and the U.S. dollar may adversely affect the value of the notes - The notes are payable only in U.S. dollars and you will have no right to receive any payments in any underlying currency - The U.S. federal income tax consequences of the notes are uncertain and may be adverse to a holder of the notes.
-See "Summary Tax Consequences" and "Certain U.S. Federal Income Taxation Considerations" below and "U.S. Federal Income Tax Summary" beginning on page S-23 of product supplement STEP UP-2.
+MLPF&S is not obligated to make a market for, or to repurchase, the notes. - Payments on the notes are subject to our credit risk, and changes in our credit ratings are expected to affect the value of the notes. - The Redemption Amount will not be affected by all developments relating to the Exchange Rate Measure. - If you attempt to sell the notes prior to maturity, their market value, if any, will be affected by various factors that interrelate in complex ways, and their market value may be less than their Original Offering Price. - Purchases and sales by us and our affiliates of the U.S. dollar and the Indian rupee may affect your return. - Our trading and hedging activities may create conflicts of interest with you. - Our hedging activities may affect your return at maturity and the market value of the notes. - There may be potential conflicts of interest involving the calculation agent.
+We have the right to appoint and remove the calculation agent. - The return on the notes depends on the Exchange Rate Measure, which is affected by many complex factors outside of our control. - The Exchange Rate Measure could be affected by the actions of the governments of India and the United States. - Even though currencies trade around-the-clock, the notes will not trade around-the-clock, and the prevailing market prices for the notes may not reflect the current Exchange Rate. - Suspensions or disruptions of market trading in the Indian rupee and the U.S. dollar may adversely affect the value of the notes. - The notes are payable only in U.S. dollars and you will have no right to receive any payments in Indian rupees. - The U.S. federal income tax consequences of the notes are uncertain and may be adverse to a holder of the notes.
+See "Summary Tax Consequences" and "Material U.S. Federal Income Tax Considerations" below and "U.S. Federal Income Tax Summary" beginning on page S-23 of product supplement STEP UP-2.